 The Renovation Credit System:

-When a client first contacts The Renovation Co-op, a Renovation Credit Account is created (normally starting with a “$0-Balance“.
+When a client first contacts The Renovation Co-op, a Renovation Credit Account is automatically set up (normally started with a “$0″-Balance).

-Rebates & Credit Programs: Whenever the client makes a purchases though a Co-op Partner-Service (not including General Contracting or Architectural Services), a Credit ($1,000-$20,000) is added to the client’s Renovation Credit Account.
+Rebates & Credit Programs: When the client purchases a service through a Co-op -Approved Professional Service Provider (not including General Contracting or Architectural Services), a Credit (between $1,000-$20,000) is added into the client’s Renovation Credit Account.

 The standard, allowable amount of credit to be used is 2% of the Final Contract Price. (see Estimating Procedures)